It’s not easy to start your own business. Unless you’ve done it before, you often have no idea where to begin.

-Rieva Lesonsky, two time CEO, small business expert, and former editorial editor for Entrepreneur urges small business owners to be more objective when starting their company.
-She suggests looking at everything through an outsider’s lens in order to remove biases and truly make the best decisions.
+Rieva Lesonsky, two-time CEO, small business expert, and former editorial editor for Entrepreneur, urges small business owners to be more objective when starting their company.
+She suggests looking at everything through an outsider’s lens to remove biases and truly make the best decisions.

 1. People will disappoint you.
 Don’t take it personally.